Medroxyprogesterone (By injection)

 How to Use This Medicine:

 - A nurse or other health provider will give you this medicine.
-This medicine is given as a shot into a muscle or just under the skin.
+This medicine is given as a shot into a muscle (usually in the buttocks or upper arm) or just under the skin.

 - Your exact treatment schedule depends on the reason you are using this medicine.
 You doctor will explain your personal schedule.